sihaotan4/babel/readme.md

 The following sections provide more details on the technical aspects of Babel and how it can be improved for your own use cases.

-### Document types and formats
+## Document types and formats
-Babel only supports simple txt files.
-The `read_documents()` function in `main.py` can be modified to support other file types.
+The `read_documents()` function only supports simple txt files.
+This fucntion can be modified to support other file types like .doc, .pdf, .html, etc.

-### Chunking algorithm
+## Chunking algorithm
-Babel uses a simple chunking algorithm in `fragment_doc()` to split the documents into chunks with overlap.
+The `fragment_doc()` function uses a simple chunking algorithm to split the documents into chunks with overlap.
 Depending on your document, it may be more appropriate to chunk the document by sections or clauses.
-This ensures that the chunk is more self-contained and the embeddings generated are more relevant to the content of the chunk.
+This ensures that the chunk is properly self-contained and the embeddings generated are more relevant to the content of the chunk.

-### Modifying chunked text
+## Modifying chunked text
-Chunks can be further modified to improve the quality of the embeddings generated.
+Chunks can be pre-processed to improve the quality of the embeddings generated.
 For example, you may want to remove the section headers or other text that is not relevant to the content of the chunk.
-This can be done in `fragment_doc()` or `enrich_text()`.
+This can be done in `enrich_text()`.
 A data sanitisation step can also be added to remove sensitive information if necessary.
 A chunk header can also be added to the chunk to provide more context before embedding generation (if for e.g. the subject is not mentioned in the chunk but is relevant to the context of the chunk).

-### Embedding generation
+## Embedding generation
-The `get_embedding()` function in `main.py` can be modified to use a different model.
+The `get_embedding()` function can be modified to use a different model.
 There are embedding models that outperform openAI's "text-embedding-ada-002".
 These are highly dependent on the use case and the quality of the documents.
-Hosting a model locally may also be more cost effective if you are generating a large number of embeddings.
+Hosting an embedding model locally may be more cost effective if you are generating a large number of embeddings where as embedding via API calls may be more convenient for a smaller numbers of embeddings.

-### Vector similarity
+## Vector similarity
 The `nearest_neighbors()` function utilizes cosine similarity to find the most similar embeddings.
 It is a brute force approach that doesn't rely on any indexing.
 You may wish to use a specialized vector database that can implement a faster approximate nearest neighbor search.
 This is especially important if you are generating a large number of embeddings.

-### Prompt engineering
+## Prompt engineering
-The `engineer_prompt()` function contains the logic to fuse retrieved context to the original user_input.
-Depending on the use case and the quality of the documents, you may wish to modify this function to improve the quality of the response.
+The `engineer_prompt()` function contains the logic to fuse retrieved context to the original user_input.It also provides additional prompting to direct the LLM.
+Depending on the use case, you may wish to modify this function to improve the quality of the response.

-### Content citation
+## Content citation
 By default, Babel doesn't return the source of the content.
-But this feature can be added by modifying the `get_answer()` function in `main.py`.
+But this feature can be added by modifying the `get_answer()` function.
 The context is already retrieved as a full dataframe in `nearest_neighbors()` with all the necessary information to generate the citation.

 # Disclaimer